Cornonavirus (COVID-19) information for SDSS members and stakeholders.

 As members and key stakeholders will be aware Coronavirus (COVID-19) is causing particular concern for those working in a social care context at the moment.
 There is lots of useful information available online, we have collated the most relevant articles below in handy FAQ format.
 As well as this we have included information about the measures SDSS will be taking to protect our team, so that our members know what to expect from us over the coming weeks.

-(1) I’m a disabled person, and want to share my experience.
+(1) I’m a disabled person or an unpaid carer, and want to share my experience.
 How can I do this?

 Inclusion Scotland are carried out a survey for disabled people and those who care for disabled people.
 As They want policy and decision-makers to know what is really happening to disabled people on the ground, and what changes are needed.
 Initial findings have now been published and can be found here.